andrewmoise/grits/README.md

-# Grits - A framework for web-native development
+# Gimbal - A framework for web-native development

-It's a little system which enables you to serve a web site which can be interacted with much more directly and comfortably than is traditional on the modern web.
+It's a little web framework, which lets you interact with a web site or application much more directly and flexibly than you usually can.

-As an end-user of a site on this framework, you can:
+As an end-user of a site deployed on Gimbal, you can:

 * Directly examine the underlying data and code
 * Persistently edit the UI of the web site you're using, for you, without impacting other people's experience